 Are there any specific entry requirements to be part of the Creators Program?Toggle

-The Creators Program is open to anyone who is a professional artist or producer, and specifically those who identify as multi or anti-disciplinary makers.
-Artists who cross art forms, and have a variety of roles within those forms.
+The Creators Program is open to anyone who is a professional artist or producer, and specifically those who identify as multi or anti-disciplinary maker - artists who cross art forms, and have a variety of roles within those forms.
 You might write, direct, perform, design or compose in different mediums at different times depending on the story, the audience and the ambition.

-The Genesis Network and Creators Program activity is specifically aimed at artists and producers at an early stage of their career but anyone can sign up who feels it would be useful to be part of the community.
+The Genesis Network and Creators Program activity is specifically aimed at artists and producers at an early stage of their career but anyone who feels it would be useful to be part of the community can sign up.

-By professional, we mean work made with a creative team that considers theatre making their primary source of income or have ambitions for this to be the case.
+By professional artists, we mean work that has been made with creative team that considers theatre making their primary source of income or have ambitions for this to be the case.
 This includes work with young people and participatory work.

-If you are a student on a BA course you should apply once you have graduated but MA students may apply.
+If you are currently a student, please only apply once you have graduated from your course.
 You need to be over 18 and resident in the UK at time of signing up.